Leadership Staff

 Luis Santoyo

 “There is a need to understand the relationship people have with their pets and the value they have in their lives.
-Keeping these relationships is important and helping families maintain them is a great thing!”
+Keeping these relationships intact is important, and helping families maintain them is a great thing!”

 Before joining the team, Luis had experience working in the social work field and serving multiple populations.
-Luis is currently working on his Masters in Social Work from Grand Canyon University and spends his free time enjoying sports and looking at dog videos.
+Luis received his Master’s in Social Work from Grand Canyon University in October 2022 and spends his free time enjoying sports and watching dog videos.

 Janet Robles